yoav-klein/java/Logging/Micrometer/02-observation/02-tracing/01-basic/README.md

-# Observation API
+# Observability - Tracing integration
 ---

-This project is an example of using the Micrometer Observation API.
+In this demo we demonstrate how to create traces using the Observation API.

-Observation is an object that you use to wrap a piece of code that you want to observe.
-You then use `ObservationHandlers` to specify exactly what to extract out of the observation - logs, metrics, traces.
+We configure a OpenTelemetry instance, and hook it into the Micrometer registry.

-In this example, we create a custom `ObservationHandler` that doesn't do much, and register it against the `ObservationRegistry`.
+In the HTTP server handler, we create an observation, which will create a span.

-We also register the `DefaultMeterObservationHandler` to get metrics out.
+In this example we use the Console Span Processor - outputs spans to the console.